mpuusaar/EchoMonitor/README.md

 EchoMonitor has been created in Adobe Flex and is available as an Adobe AIR application.
 The same Adobe AIR application can be installed and executed in Windows, Linux and Mac OS X.

 ## Who has created EchoMonitor ##
-EchoMonitor has been created in Information Technology Foundation for Education (http://www.hitsa.ee) by Marko Puusaar (marko.puusaar@hitsa.ee).
+EchoMonitor has been created by Marko Puusaar (marko.puusaar@gmail.com) as a side project that started when he worked for Information Technology Foundation for Education (http://www.hitsa.ee).

 Thanks for the download icon to <a href='http://dryicons.com'>DryIcons</a>.